Do we have waste in 2030? - The role of municipalities in the transition to a circular economy

 As local community developers, planning authorities, waste management actors and key actors in environmental work, the municipalities have a significant responsibility.
 This report points to some of the key responsibilities and opportunities for the Norwegian municipalities when approaching a more circular future.

 - invite the waste industry to take an advisory part in several areas of the municipalities.
-This applies, for example, to involvement in counselling in planning, both strategic (societal plans) and operational (regulatory plans).
-Furthermore, we believe there will be gains in connecting the waste industry to the labour and education sector to an even greater extent than today;
+This applies, for example, to involvement in counselling in planning, both strategic (societal plans) and operational (regulatory plans);

 - clarify the municipality's ownership strategy to the waste company.
 Develop the dialogue with the waste company on how they can best share their knowledge with local businesses, research and education sector and the rest of the municipality;